scott-anderson-wc/cs210pub/lectures/L11/closures-and-namespaces.md

 ## Modules

 Modules are a really important idea in all complex programming.
-It's really part of *divide and conquer*: in particular it allows you to truly *divide* the problem into separate components.
+It's really part of the big idea of *divide and conquer*: in particular it allows you to truly *divide* the problem into separate components.
 Here's an example:

 <figure>
    <img src="modules.svg" alt="a program with two supporting modules">